PLhery/node-twitter-api-v2/doc/basics.md

 #### v2 API

-If you want to access currently logged user inside v2 API, you can use the method `.currentUserV2()`.
+If you want to access the currently logged user inside v2 API, you can use the method `.currentUserV2()`.

 This a shortcut to `.v2.me()` with a **cache that store user to avoid multiple API calls**.
 Its returns a `UserV2Result` object.

-## Use the versionned API clients - URL prefixes
+## Use the versioned API clients - URL prefixes

-By default, `twitter-api-v2` don't know which version of API you want to use (because it supports both!).
+By default, `twitter-api-v2` doesn't know which version of the API you want to use (because it supports both!).

 For this reason, we allow you to choose which version you want to use: `v1` or `v2`!
 ```ts